swisstxt/onduty/README.md

 ## TODO

-This is a beta release - lots of polishing todo...
  * cli
-    * triggering alerts and escalation
+    * triggering all outstanding alerts and escalations at once
-  * authentication